fspacheco/playground-UlMWyvCJ/lessons/lesson6.md

 # Search for a character in a string - `strchr` & `strrchr`

 The `strchr` function returns the first occurrence of a character within a string.
 The `strrchr` returns the last occurrence of a character within a string.
 They return a character pointer to the character found, or NULL pointer if the character is not found.
-Using these functions, lets write a program that output the index of first and last occurrence of all characters in alphabet (a-z, small letters only).
+Using these functions, lets write a program that output the index of first and last occurrence of all lower case characters in a string.

 We define the string to be searched.